ankane/field_test/README.md

 end
 ```

-Write to new columns automatically if detected to keep in sync

-Remove `legacy_participants: true` from config file

-Once you confirm it's working, drop the `participant` column (can rename first just to be extra safe)
+Finally, remove `legacy_participants: true` from the config file.
+Once you confirm it’s working, drop the `participant` column (you can rename it first just to be extra safe).

 ## Credits